What Happens If You Violate a Restraining Order in California?

 How Does a Restraining Order Work?

 There are several reasons that someone would wish for another person to remain a certain distance from them or request they stay away altogether.
-A few of these types of restraining orders include:
+A few of these types of protection orders include:

 - Civil harassment restraining orders